 Biomedical Engineering – The Fastest Growing Job in the World!
 Biomedical Engineering is the science of applying principles of engineering to Biology & Medicine for solving health-related problems.
 It is used for tackling health problems; diagnosing and analyzing problems to treat them and checking how the body is recovering after the treatment.

-It is becoming more common in the present because medical industry is taking help from Biomedical Engineers to develop implantable medical devices, which can be used to help the patients for the improvement of their health.
-Artificial Hips, Legs, Heart etc are the common biomedical products that are used today.
+It is becoming more common in the present because medical industry is taking help from Biomedical Engineers to develop implantable medical devices.
+These devices can be used to help the patients for the improvement of their health.
+Artificial knee joints, dialyzer, ECG machine etc are the common biomedical products that are used today.
 The future production, which everyone is waiting for is the Stem Cell Engineering technology, as well as 3D Biological Organ Printing.

 WHAT DO BIOMEDICAL ENGINEERS DO?

-Biomedical Engineers differ from other engineers because they only work on human health related problems, and apply the knowledge they get from Biology to design/ engineer a product that can treat a particular problem of human health.
+Biomedical Engineers differ from other engineers in the sense that they only work on human health related problems.
+They apply their knowledge to design a product that can treat a particular problem of human health.
 They combine all the engineering methods to bring the solution to any of the problem anyone is facing.
-Advanced Prosthetic Limbs or breakthroughs in identifying the amount of proteins in the cells are some of the very common examples of biomedical engineers’ work.

 They design and develop medical devices, biomedical signal processing, medical imaging, orthopedic implants, stem and tissue engineering & clinical engineering, and are helping the world in the best way possible.
 They provide services to many fields, like academic researching, medical testing, and implementation of medical pieces of equipment, medical devices for government, etc. they work with companies as well as an entrepreneur to serve the society.

 They develop such tools, which can help in recreating the human organs for transplanting the malfunctioning organs for a better life of those people, who are suffering from severe problems.
-Some of the tools widely used are pacemakers, orthopedic implants, coronary stents, dental products, prosthetics, ambulatory devices, etc. these tools are very reliable and helped millions of people, and so they can also live their life as normal beings.
+Some of the tools widely used are pacemakers, orthopedic implants, coronary stents, dental products, prosthetics, ambulatory devices, etc. These tools are very reliable and helped millions of people, and so they can also live their life as normal beings.
 It is a broad field, where many opportunities are waiting for you so that you can help the society with your skills.
-These pieced of equipment are
+Some of equipment biomedical engineer designed are as follow

 - Magnetic resonance imaging (MRI)